nkhule/che/README.md

-# Add data node in a cluster
-Update data nodes count in a ES cluster's environment tfvars file.

-For e.g add a data node in a devx cluster

-Edit tf-as-elasticsearch-5x/profiles/devx.tfvars file for a data_count value:

-data_count="6"

 # ES Query performance
 You can use siege tool for query performance test.
 Siege installation and configuration document can be found here -